crovax124/crovax124/README.md

 <h3 align="left">I have a passion for learning everyday and sharing my knowledge with others in a way that's as public as possible.
 So follow along here and on <a href="https//ericisensee.de" target="blank">my portfolio.</h3>
 <br />

-- Currently working as a Fulltime Flutter dev in green energy sector
+- Currently working as a fullstack mobile dev in green energy sector

 - 🌱 I’m currently learning in my spare time **Rust and C#**